rebuy-de/rb-forms-barcode/README.md

 `BarcodeScanner.IsEnabled` | Property | If `true` opens the camera and activates the preview. `false` deactivates the preview and releases the camera.
 `BarcodeScanner.PreviewActive` | Property | If `true` the preview image gets updated. `false` no preview for you!
 `BarcodeScanner.BarcodeDecoder` | Property | If `true` the decoder is active and tries to decode barcodes out of the image. `false` turns the decoder off, the preview is still active but barcodes will not be decoded.

-Every event is also provided as `Command`. e.g. `BarcodeChanged` => `BarcodeChangedCommand`
+`BarcodeScanner.Torch` | Property | Controls the camera flashlight if available and accessible. `true` sets the camera to torch mode (always on), `false` turns the flashlight off.

 ### Configuration

-Configuration can be applied by passing a `RbConfig` object to the `BarcodeScannerRenderer.Init()` method.
+Configuration can be applied by passing a `Configuration` object to the `BarcodeScannerRenderer.Init()` method.
 As the available options are platform specific, the configuration has to be done in the according platform solution.
-The corresponding [Android](Rb.Forms.Barcode.Droid/RbConfig.cs) class documentation should give you a solid understanding of the available options.
+The corresponding [Android](Rb.Forms.Barcode.Droid/Configuration.cs) class documentation should give you a solid understanding of the available options.

-By default most of the options are disabled to ensure the highest device compatibility.
+By default the compatibility mode is enabled to ensure the highest device compatibility.

 Simple example:

-    var rbConfig = new Rb.Forms.Barcode.Droid.RbConfig {
+    var config = new Configuration {
+        // Some devices, mostly samsung, stop auto focusing as soon as one of the advanved features is enabled.
-        TryHarder = true
+        CompatibilityMode = Build.Manufacturer.Contains("samsung")
     };

-    BarcodeScannerRenderer.Init(rbConfig);
+    BarcodeScannerRenderer.Init(config);

 ### Debugging

-Rb.Forms.Barcode provides you with a tremendous amount of debug information, so do not forget to check your application log:
+Rb.Forms.Barcode provides you with a tremendous amount of debug information, so check your application log if anything goes wrong:

 ```
 [Rb.Forms.Barcode] [BarcodeScannerRenderer] OnElementChanged
 [Rb.Forms.Barcode] [BarcodeScannerRenderer] OnElementPropertyChanged
 [Rb.Forms.Barcode] [BarcodeScannerRenderer] SurfaceCreated
-[Rb.Forms.Barcode] [CameraControl] OpenCamera
-[Rb.Forms.Barcode] [CameraControl] AssignPreview
 [Rb.Forms.Barcode] [BarcodeScannerRenderer] SurfaceChanged
-[Rb.Forms.Barcode] [CameraControl] StartPreview
 [Rb.Forms.Barcode] [CameraConfigurator] Focus Mode [continuous-picture]
 [Rb.Forms.Barcode] [CameraConfigurator] Scene Mode [auto]
 [Rb.Forms.Barcode] [CameraConfigurator] Metering area [True]
+[Rb.Forms.Barcode] [CameraConfigurator] Focusing area [True]
-[Rb.Forms.Barcode] [CameraConfigurator] Video stabilization [False]
+[Rb.Forms.Barcode] [CameraConfigurator] Video stabilization [True]
 [Rb.Forms.Barcode] [CameraConfigurator] White balance [auto]
-[Rb.Forms.Barcode] [BarcodeScannerRenderer] OnVisibilityChanged [Gone]
+[Rb.Forms.Barcode] [BarcodeScannerRenderer] OnElementPropertyChanged
-[Rb.Forms.Barcode] [CameraControl] HaltPreview
+[ScannerView] OnBarcodeChanged [886970911399 - UpcA]
+[ScannerView] OnBarcodeDecoded [886970911399 - UpcA]
+Decoded barcode [886970911399 - UpcA]
 [Rb.Forms.Barcode] [BarcodeScannerRenderer] SurfaceDestroyed
+[Rb.Forms.Barcode] [BarcodeScannerRenderer] OnElementPropertyChanged
+[Rb.Forms.Barcode] [BarcodeScannerRenderer] Enabled [False]
-[Rb.Forms.Barcode] [CameraControl] ReleaseCamera
+[Rb.Forms.Barcode] [BarcodeScannerRenderer] OnElementPropertyChanged
 [Rb.Forms.Barcode] [BarcodeScannerRenderer] Disposing
 ```

-### A word of warning

-The library aims to handle most of the logical usecases automagically.
-This includes starting/halting the preview and more important opening and releasing the camera.

-Given the complexity of apps there are certain scenarios where this is not possible.
-As example when [sleeping](https://github.com/rebuy-de/rb-forms-barcode/blob/master/Sample/Sample.Pcl/Pages/ScannerPage.cs#L106)/[resuming](https://github.com/rebuy-de/rb-forms-barcode/blob/master/Sample/Sample.Pcl/Pages/ScannerPage.cs#L113) the app or in certain cases when the [page gets disposed](https://github.com/rebuy-de/rb-forms-barcode/blob/master/Sample/Sample.Pcl/Pages/ScannerPage.cs#L135) without notifying the view.

-Please ensure that you react on those events and that Rb.Forms.Barcode releases the camera properly, else you might run into issues with the camera not being available for you or other apps on the device because it is already opened!

 ## Sample

-There is a [full working sample](https://github.com/rebuy-de/rb-forms-barcode/tree/master/Sample) in the github repository that should give you a headstart.
+There is a [full working sample](Sample/) in the github repository that should give you a headstart.
 The relevant code is included in the PCL part of the project.
 The sample is part of the project solution.

 ![Android sample](sample.png)